-Base rent is recognized on a straight-line basis and rental expense for operating leases in Chicago amounted to \$485,200 for the years ended December 31, 2019 and 2018, respectively.
+Base rent is recognized on a straight-line basis and rental expense for operating leases in Chicago amounted to \$485,200 for the years ended December 31, 2020 and 2019, respectively.

-Note 13.
+Note 12.
 Leases (Continued)

 Easterseals has an operating lease for office space in Washington, D.C. which provides for annual base rent plus a pro rata share of real estate taxes and other operating expense as defined in the lease.
 An amendment to this lease started May 2016 which provided 11 months of rent abatement.
-Rent expense is recognized on a straight-line basis over the life of the lease and was \$587,000 for the years ended December 31, 2019 and 2018, respectively.
+Rent expense is recognized on a straight-line basis over the life of the lease and was \$587,000 for the years ended December 31, 2020 and 2019, respectively.
 This lease term is through June 2028.
 Beginning in May 2018, Easterseals began subleasing the office space.
 The sublease runs through June 2028 and provides for annual base rent plus the subtenants pro rate share of real estate taxes and other operating expenses.
-Rent income is recognized on straight-line bases over the life of the lease and was \$450,400 for the year ended December 31, 2019.
-Total minimum rentals remaining to be received over the life of the noncancellable sublease is expected to be \$4,021,100.
+Rent income is recognized on straight-line bases over the life of the lease and was \$470,100 and \$450,400 for the years ended December 31, 2020 and 2019, respectively.
+Total minimum rentals remaining to be received over the life of the noncancellable sublease is expected to be \$3,590,600.